 Further, we and our product candidates are subject to extensive regulation by the FDA and comparable regulatory authorities in other countries governing, among other things, research, testing, clinical studies, manufacturing, labeling, promotion, selling, adverse event reporting and recordkeeping.
 We are not permitted to market any of our product candidates in the United States until we receive approval of an NDA for a product candidate from the FDA or the equivalent approval from a foreign regulatory authority.
 Obtaining FDA approval is a lengthy, expensive and uncertain process.
-We currently have one product candidate, TNX-102 SL, in Phase 3 development for the treatment of PTSD and FM.
-The success of our business currently depends on the successful development, approval and commercialization of TNX-1800, TNX-801 and TNX-102 SL.
-Any projected sales or future revenue predictions are predicated upon FDA approval and market acceptance of TNX-102 SL.
+We currently have one product candidate, TNX-102 SL, in Phase 3 development for the treatment of FM and Phase 2 development for the treatment of PTSD.
+The success of our business currently depends on the successful development, approval and commercialization of our product candidates and TNX-102 SL.
+Any projected sales or future revenue predictions are predicated upon FDA approval and market acceptance.
 If projected sales do not materialize for any reason, it would have a material adverse effect on our business and our ability to continue operations.